 Welcome to the start an evolution campaign at UBC’s Okanagan campus.
 Our intimate campus connects students and faculty and propels new ideas forward, enriching learning experiences and transforming the regional economy.

 Where can you make a difference at UBC’s Okanagan campus?
 Support research excellence that transforms social, economic and environmental fields.
 Invest in our students who motivate change locally and internationally.
 Strengthen ties with students, alumni, scholars, volunteers and our community, creating solutions that will impact our Okanagan region and beyond.

 From supporting Aboriginal students to improving regional health care- imagine what we can do together.
 Read our success stories, investigate our projects, and discover ways to get involved.
-Join us and start an evolution.

 Since entering UBC, Tim Krupa, a fourth year science student at UBC’s Okanagan campus, has embraced many facets of university life.
 He’s a physics teaching assistant, residence advisor, and President of the UBCO Young Liberals of Canada.
 He sits on the UBC Board of Governors.
 He’s a cancer volunteer and a talented athlete.
 And when he’s not judging science fairs more